Julia Payne

 She has 20+years experience in promoting, marketing and fundraising for independent ‘beyond mainstream’ music.
 She earned her stripes working in venues, including London’s Barbican Centre, as development director at a music charity and as a producer.
 After a spell as music officer at Arts Council England, she co-founded the hub, curious to explore a new development agency model in the music sector.
 A natural leader, the hub evolved out of a desire to work with like-minded visionaries who shared her talent for lateral thinking, a determination to make a difference and a passion for asking ‘what if?’

-Julia leads on our in-house ‘hub lab’ programme, and is currently heading up our Joining the Dots project, exploring new potentially ‘game-changing’ ideas for the independent music sector and new ways to share knowledge.
-She also led on New Music Plus…, a scheme created in partnership with PRS for Music Foundation, which supported the professional development of music producers over a five year period.
+Julia leads on our in-house ‘hub lab’ programme, and during the pandemic led our Balance programme, which supported creative freelancers to balance their minds and their books, providing mental health and business-focused support via monthly Balance talks, our Balance toolkit and training around business planning, innovation and mental health.
+An accredited coach and action learning facilitator, she also led our RE:SET action learning programme, which supported around 150 freelancers with coaching support during the pandemic.
+Other ‘hub lab’ programmes Julia has led include our Joining the Dots project, exploring new potentially ‘game-changing’ ideas for the independent music sector and new ways to share knowledge, and New Music Plus…, a scheme created in partnership with PRS for Music Foundation, which supported the professional development of music producers over a five year period.

-Julia enjoys mentoring artists and producers whose work she finds inspiring and is currently mentor to Chimera Productions.
-She’s on the board of the National Youth Jazz Collective and Penned in the Margins, and an advisor for PRS for Music Foundation.
+Julia enjoys mentoring artists and producers whose work she finds inspiring and in a pro bono capacity is Co-Chair of the South East Creative Economy Network, co-founder of the Made in Essex Network and Chair of Sound UK.
 In her spare time, she’s an avid music and theatre attender, bakes cakes, grows things and does a bit of arty cutting and sticking.

 Follow Julia on Twitter.